claceio/docs/content/about.md

 ### Why is there a need for such a platform?

 There are tools like Rundeck and Jenkins which allow automating operational scripts.
-These have very limited customizability for the UI.
+These have very limited UI customizability.
 At the other extreme, SaaS services like Retool which focus on internal tools development allow developing a customizable UI using no-code generators.
 These speed up the initial development experience to some extent but at the cost of operational complexity.
 Ongoing maintenance and updates for such low-code applications does not work well with general software development lifecycle practices.
-Some Retool competitors support self-hosting, but most of them use the single page application (SPA) based UI model, making ongoing maintenance and updates more difficult.
+Most such tools use a heavy-weight single page application (SPA) based UI model.

-Clace aims for a middle ground, aiming for easy self-hosting and operational simplicity while allowing fully customizable lightweight applications, with a focus on security.
+Clace aims for a middle ground, aiming for easy self-hosting and operational simplicity while allowing fully customizable lightweight hypermedia driven applications, with a focus on security.

 ### What will success look like?